🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 🍜 First Meal – Bún Chả Đắc Kim

-Feeling recharged, we headed out for lunch at Bún Chả Đắc Kim, a well-known spot serving one of Hanoi’s most iconic dishes.
+Feeling recharged, we headed out for lunch at Bún Chả Đắc Kim, a well-known restaurant serving one of Hanoi’s most iconic dishes.
 The grilled pork and vermicelli noodles paired with fresh herbs and dipping sauce were the perfect welcome to Vietnamese cuisine.
-The place can get crowded, but it’s worth the wait!
+The place can get crowded and upon our research this is a Michelin recommended street food restaurant, but it’s still worth the wait!

 📍 Bún Chả Đắc Kim on Google Maps